Likitha2503/De-speakable-Me/README.md

 **minionsounds.py** - random minion laughs and songs.

 **objectrecognition.py**- YOLOv5 run object detection, pre-trained model that I inculcated into my project.

+**New branch named despeakable me** - all the files related to website.
 ****

 ## 🧩 Libraries to be installed